Accountability also a matter of public interest: Sirajul Haq

 LAHORE: Ameer, Jamaat-e-Islami, Pakistan, Senator Sirajul Haq, has said that if the parliament and the courts failed in the accountability of the corrupt, public courts were held at road crossings and thoroughfares.

-Addressing the central executive committee at Mansoora on Thursday, he said that accountability was not only a political requirement in the country in the prevailing situation, it was also a matter of public interest.
+Addressing the central executive of the JI at Mansoora on Thursday, he said that accountability was not only a political requirement in the country in the prevailing situation, it was also a matter of public interest.

 Stating that the JI would go to any extent to wipe out corruption, Sirajul Haq said that the eyes of the masses were on the Supreme Court and he hoped that the court would not disappoint the nation.
 He however said that public awakening was imperative to end corruption.